-Lean has been called many things in the past; world class manufacturing, Stock-less production to name a few, but what is Lean Manufacturing?
+Lean has been called many things in the past; world class manufacturing, Stock-less production, Just in Time Production, to name a few, but what is Lean Manufacturing?
 Follow this link for a full discussion of lean and a lean manufacturing definition.

 The History of Lean Manufacturing

 Lean Manufacturing has a history that goes back many hundreds of years before the model T Ford production lines and the Toyota Production System that we know today.
 For a full discussion look at the history of lean manufacturing.

 Why would we want to implement lean manufacturing?
 What are the benefits of lean manufacturing?
 For a full round up of anecdotal benefits as well as factual statistics have a look at the benefits of lean manufacturing.

 There are five main principles of lean manufacturing as defined by Womack and Jones in their 1990 publication “The Machine that Changed the World”; but what are these lean principles?